 Prepare the ligand SD files you wish to dock, taking into account the atom typing issues described above for SD file parsing.
-In particular, make sure that formal charges and formal bond order are defined coherently so that there are no formal valence errors in the file. rDock will report any perceived valence errors but will dock the structures anyway.
-Note that rDock never samples bond lengths, bond angles, ring conformations, or non-rotatable bonds during docking so initial conformations should be reasonable.
+In particular, make sure that formal charges and formal bond order are defined coherently so that there are no formal valence errors in the file.
+RxDock will report any perceived valence errors but will dock the structures anyway.
+Note that RxDock never samples bond lengths, bond angles, ring conformations, or non-rotatable bonds during docking so initial conformations should be reasonable.

 Run a small test calculation to check that the system is defined correctly.
 For example, run

 rbdockfrom the command line with a small ligand SD file, with the score-only protocol (